ethandavenport/March-Madness/README.md

     - Binary logistic regression with L1 penalty to encourage sparsity with the grouped feature selection
 2. **Elastic Net Logistic Regression**
     - Logistic regression with elastic net penalty (convex combination of L1 and L2) implemented via saga solver
-    - Cross-validated grid search over values of inverse-regularization strength C and l1-ratio, with a diagnostic plot of validation log loss to select hyperparameters
+    - Cross-validated grid search over values of inverse-regularization strength *C* and L1-ratio, with a diagnostic plot of validation log loss to select hyperparameters
 3. **Gradient Boosting Classifier**
     - Tree-based model fit on the selected features
     - Optuna optimizes `n_estimators`, `learning_rate`, `max_depth`, `min_samples_leaf`, and `subsample` using log loss on held-out validation sets